Navigating the 5 Stages of Palliative Care: A Guide for Caregivers

 Stage 1: Initial Assessment and Care Planning

-The care plan is tailored to your specific medical conditions and symptoms.
+The care plan is tailored to your specific medical conditions and patient's symptoms.
 It will include information about your medication routine and other daily activities.
 It will also outline your physical and emotional needs and should include a section for future planning.
 GPs, doctors, nurses, social workers and occupational therapists should all be encouraged to have an input.

-The care plan is a working document that’s under constant review.
 It will be updated as your needs and preferences change.
 All palliative care patients need to complete Stage 1 of the 5 Stages of Palliative Care but some might skip later stages.
-For example, some patients might already be at Stage 4 when they’re first diagnosed with their terminal condition.
+For example, some patients might already be at Stage 4 when they're first diagnosed with their terminal condition.

 Stage 2: Emotional Preparation

 After you receive a terminal diagnosis you may experience a range of emotions, including anxiety, fear, and depression.
-It’s important to seek emotional support if you feel this way and to speak with a counsellor, family member, religious professional or spiritual professional.
-It might also be recommended that you discuss your emotions with a qualified therapist.
-Whoever you choose to talk to, they will help you and your family to prepare for what’s ahead.
+It's important to seek emotional support if you feel this way and to speak with a counsellor, family member, religious professional or spiritual professional.

 You may also want to consider complementary therapies, such as music therapy, and physical activity.
 Those that are able to exercise report that physical activity has a positive impact on emotional well-being, even for patients with advanced cancer.